-In order for Augsburg College to be remain in compliance with state and federal financial aid regulations, faculty must:
+In order for Augsburg University to be remain in compliance with state and federal financial aid regulations, faculty must:

 - Submit a Non-Attendance/Non-Participation report during the mandatory reporting window for each class indicating students who did not attend or participate in their class at the beginning of the term.

 - Report students who stop attending or participating in their class during the term through an Ad Hoc Alert or Mid-Term Progress Report anytime after the mandatory Non-Attendance/Non-Participation reporting period.

 Instructors are not required to take and report attendance during the whole term, however the university must know which students start and finish.
 Instructors can gauge attendance/participation through the 10th day of the term by one or more of the following means: class attendance, Moodle activity, pre-class survey or online introduction, contact from the student, completed assignments, quizzes or exams, etc. Instructors are free to determine the best method for determining attendance/participation for their class(es).

 - Beginning of Term (student doesn’t start):